susanev/uw-stars-cse/143/weeks/week9/lecture-notes.md

 	                   +------------+     +---------+
 	```

-	When we exited the program, it wrote this information to question.txt:
+	When we exited the program, it wrote this information to question.txt

 	```
 	Q: